Training & skills

 Examples of evidence for a security consultant application

-• a signed letter from your employer showing your work history.
+• a signed letter from your employer outlining your training, experience and competence as a security consultant.
 This can be your past or present employer

 • a signed letter from your employer showing that you are an apprentice or receiving on the job training